Ewogijk/runeOS/CONTRIBUTING.md

 sudo apt install nasm ninja-build qemu-system-x86 dosfstools gdb
 ```

-- NASM: The Netwide Assembler is an assembler for the x86 architecture.
-- Ninja: A fast low-level build system and dependency of meson.
-- Qemu: A generic and open source machine emulator and virtualizer, you will run the OS with it.
-- dosfstools: Tooling to create FAT formatted disk images.
-- GDB: The GNU debugger.

 Our code formatter is `clang-format`, unfortunately the apt package of it is outdated.
 Run the following to get the
-clang-format version compatible with the `.clang-format` config:
+clang-format version compatible with our `.clang-format` config:

 ```shell
 wget https://apt.llvm.org/llvm.sh